Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

         data = MNIST(...)
         DataLoader(data)

-A :class:`~lightning.pytorch.core.LightningModule` is a :class:`torch.nn.Module` but with added functionality.
+A :class:`~lightning_pytorch.core.LightningModule` is a :class:`torch.nn.Module` but with added functionality.
 Use it as such!

 |